Marketing Strategy vs. Sales Strategy

 Both marketing and sales are essential parts of the customer journey — from awareness to purchase.
 Teams must align on these two strategies, and that means understanding both convergence and divergence points.

-Now, sales is not something I write about frequently.
+Now, the sales process is not something I write about frequently.
 (And when I have, my point of view has been different than most.)

 We have never had a sales team at Aha!
 And no one has ever earned a penny of commission.
 Instead, we hire product and marketing experts who engage customers in a consultative way, freely sharing best practices and product knowledge.

-Here are the key differences between the sales strategy and the marketing strategy:
+Here are the key differences between the marketing strategy and the sales strategy:

+Why do you need marketing and sales strategies?
 The purpose of a marketing strategy is to capture and define marketing goals.
-This includes plans for how you will promote your product or service to reach the right customers, as well as for how you will achieve (and maintain) a competitive advantage in the market.
+This includes marketing plans for how you will promote your product or service to reach the right customers, as well as for how you will achieve (and maintain) a competitive advantage in the market.
 A goal-first marketing strategy aligns the team around what you want to achieve — so you can identify the right programs and advertising campaigns to invest in.

 The purpose of a sales strategy is to create the most effective path for turning interested prospects into paying customers.
-It focuses on how you will work directly with the people who are most likely to make a purchase and how you will help them choose to start paying for your product or service.
+An effective sales plan focuses on how you will work directly with the people who are most likely to make a purchase and how you will help them choose to start paying for your products or services.
 A sales strategy may also address tactics for turning one-time customers into repeat buyers or referral sources.

 Company vision and goals